kiwix/kiwix-js-pwa/README.md

 **[Kiwix JS UWP](https://www.microsoft.com/store/apps/9P8SLZ4J979J)**,
 **[WikiMed by Kiwix](https://www.microsoft.com/store/apps/9PHJSNP1CZ8J)**,
 and **[Wikivoyage by Kiwix](https://www.microsoft.com/store/apps/9N5SB90Q4JBJ)**.
 They will automatically update when a new package is available.
-If you are using **Linux**, then the AppImage Electron package of Kiwix JS also (optionally) self-updates, as does the installable Windows Electron package.
-All other apps can (optionally) notify you when a new version is available, and give you a download link.
+If you are using **Linux**, then the [Electron AppImage package](http://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html) of Kiwix JS also (optionally) self-updates, as does the installable [Windows Electron package](http://kiwix.github.io/kiwix-js-windows/kiwix-js-electron.html).
+All other apps can
+(optionally) notify you when a new version is available, and give you a download link.

 *Don't like stores or packages?
 We've got you covered!
 Launch this app instantly by opening the installable, offline-capable PWA
 (Progressive Web App) in your browser right now at **[pwa.kiwix.org](https://pwa.kiwix.org/)**.
 Get a free ZIM archive to use with it